markjprice/cs9dotnet5/errata.md

 If you uncomment the statement that assigns an array of `int` values, then the code works without throwing an exception because all arrays have a `Length` property.

+## Page 83 - Branching with the switch statement
+The third bullet point states, "Or they should have no statements (like case 3 in the following code),"

+This is an example of a switch section with multiple case labels.
+A similar code example is on page 113 in the CalculateTax function.
+Microsoft uses the term "fall through" for switch sections with statements that do not explicitly exit and therefore "fall through" to another switch section.
+"Fall throughs" are not allowed and will generate the compiler error, `CS0163: "Control cannot fall through from one case label (<case label>) to another."`

 ## Page 94 - Rounding numbers

 In Step 1, the code uses `ToInt` as a label for the output.
 It should use `ToInt32` to match the actual method name.
 The following code: